SeisoLLC/goat/CONTRIBUTING.md

     docker run -v $PWD:/goat/ --rm <first several character of the hash output from the build step>
     ```

-3. It is possible to pass custom arguments or config file paths to the linters in the goat using environment variables.
+3. It is possible to pass custom arguments or config file paths to the linters in the goat using environment variables (detailed in `linters.json`).
    Examples:

-   `docker run -e RUFF_CONFIG='check --config <path to new config> -v'`
+   `docker run -e RUFF_CONFIG='check --config <path to new config> -v' --rm <hash>`

     ```bash
     docker run -e INPUT_EXCLUDE='.*\.json$' -e BLACK_CONFIG='--required-version 21.9b0' -v $PWD:/goat/ --rm <hash>